BruntonUWBio/HTNet_generalized_decoding/README.md

-# HTNet - generalized decoding for ECoG and cross-modal datasets
+# HTNet: generalized decoding for ECoG and cross-modal neural datasets